NOTE: We recommend permanently finishing/sealing the top of your butcher block, rather than regularly conditioning it.

 For cutting surfaces, be sure to use a high-quality bee’s wax or a food-safe butcher block oil.
 This must be done regularly to keep your top from drying out and cracking on the ends.
 Treat the bottom and ends of the butcher block as well.
 Some customers seal just the bottom with Waterlox®, and then apply butcher block oil on the top to make it easier to keep sealed.

 If your butcher block cutting board or surface appears dry or “chalky,” it’s definitely time to treat it again.
 Remember, it never hurts to do this more often!
 Keeping it well-seasoned is critical to avoid cracking.

-Studies show that hard wood like that found in Forever Joint Tops has naturally-occurring antimicrobial substances that make it more sanitary than plastic, especially as the cutting boards age.
+Studies show that hard wood has naturally-occurring antimicrobial substances that make it more sanitary than plastic, especially as the cutting boards age.
 So, using bleach or other harsh chemicals is not only unnecessary, it could even damage your butcher block cutting board or other butcher block cutting surface.

-To keep your wise butcher block investment timelessly beautiful, you’ll also want to prevent it from drying out or cracking.
-This very simple process should be completed regularly for the best results from your butcher block.
+To keep your butcher block investment timelessly beautiful, you’ll also want to prevent it from drying out or cracking.
+Complete this simple process regularly for the best results for your butcher block.

 A high-quality bee’s wax or butcher block oil are the best options.
 Treat the bottom and sides of your butcher block top or butcher block cutting board as well as the top to maintain a thorough seal.